Positive Words That Redirect Challenging Behaviour

 As parents, sometimes we need to view the children differently.
 In the heat of the moment when tensions are running high and patience is wearing thin, we need to change our language, not only to elicit a different response, but to change how we see them.

 When we think of positive redirection phrases, we change how our brain sees things in that instant.
-It interrupts our usual thinking patterns and allows us to broaden the scope to include more creative ways to redirect behavior.
+It interrupts our usual thinking patterns and allows us to broaden the scope to include more creative ways to redirect behaviour.

 Changing how we think in a challenging moment is a skill that comes with practice.
 The more we do it, the better and quicker we become at it.
 We retrain our brain to replace negative terms with more positive ones.